 Seller Central Shipment Creation

-Some of the information here that you will be asked to provide here are as follows:
+Some information here that you will be asked to provide here are as follows:

 - Ship From – This is the address of your supplier, provided you are using them to deliver your products.
 In case you are using your own freight forwarder, then you will have to put their address instead.